651160631/WalkingTKK-Django-/README.md

-Screenshots fold includes the API website and walkingTKK APP
+Screenshots folder includes the API website and walkingTKK APP